SirLouen/wordpress-docs/trac-workflow-keywords.md

 When paired with the `php-compatibility` focus, this manually added keyword identifies the specific PHP version (i.e. `NN`) that first introduced a compatibility issue or task.
 For example, `php80` keyword identifies that PHP 8.0 is the version that first introduced the incompatibility.

 ## [**Action-based Keywords**](https://make.wordpress.org/core/handbook/contribute/trac/keywords/#action-based-keywords)

+Action-based keywords are steps in the workflow that require action from a specific person or group of people.
+They should never be combined with other action-based keywords at the same time because they reflect the exact step position in the workflow.

 **needs-design**